-Known for their strong work ethic and professionalism, Griffin Asset Valuations’ senior staff maintain active membership and accreditation with national and international professional bodies including the Australian Property Institute (API) as Certified Practicing Valuers (CPV) and the Royal Institution of Chartered Surveyors (RICS).
+Known for their strong work ethic and professionalism, Griffin Valuation Advisory’s senior staff maintain active membership and accreditation with national and international professional bodies including the Royal Institution of Chartered Surveyors (RICS) as RICS Registered Valuers and the Australian Property Institute (API) as Certified Practicing Valuers (CPV).

 Key memberships and accreditations held by our senior staff are discussed further below.